nosas/blog/performance_classification/article.md

 They are chosen by the model author and represent the class that the model is expected to predict.

 Suppose that we chose "cat" as the positive label in the cat vs dog classification problem above.
-We could then calculate the model's precision by asking, "Given that the model predicted a cat, how many cats did it correctly predict?"
+We could then calculate the model's precision by asking, **"Given that the model predicted a cat, how many cats did it correctly predict?"**
-If the model incorrectly predicted 2 dog samples as cats (FP = 2), and correctly predicted 3 cat samples as cats (TP = 3), then precision = 3/5 = 60%.
+For instance, if the model incorrectly predicted 2 dog samples as cats (FP = 2), and correctly predicted 3 cat samples as cats (TP = 3), then precision = 3/5 = 60%.

 Positive labels are used to frame the model's performance given a specific task - such as precisely predicting cats.